atpritam/Voice-Assistant/README.md

 ## License

-This project is part of a Bachelor's Thesis.
+This project is part of a Engineering Thesis.
 All rights reserved.

 ## Acknowledgments